 The Usual Track

 Many youngsters benefit the most from orthodontics after baby teeth fall out and permanent teeth move into place.
 This classic case may start in the early teen years, leaving a nicely aligned and highly functional set of teeth going into adulthood.
-The length of time spent wired-up can vary, but average treatment time often falls around two years.
+The length of time spent wired up can vary, but the average treatment time often falls around two years.

 A variety of methods allow orthodontic treatment to solve nearly every possible scenario that appears, but successful treatment relies on good patient compliance.
 Wearing elastic bands consistently, keeping follow-up appointments for adjustments, and practicing outstanding home care can lead to a positive outcome.
 This commitment involves frequent preventive visits with your hygienist as well, a strategy that helps avoid cavities around brackets.
-The Christopher N. Reese, DDS team specializes in helping our orthodontic patients enjoy a successful outcome: a gorgeous, healthy smile.
+A team at Claremont Dental Arts specializes in helping our orthodontic patients enjoy a successful outcome: a gorgeous, healthy smile.